ClaudioLoz/clean-architecture/ARCHITECTURE.md

 - **Hashing**: bcrypt with configurable salt rounds
 - **Validation**: Strength requirements enforced by domain rules

+> **🏢 Business Rules Note**: The password generation and validation rules implemented in this technical test are assumptions for demonstration purposes.
+In a real-world scenario, these rules should be defined by business requirements and security policies.
+The implementation would adapt accordingly (different complexity requirements, length constraints, character sets, etc.).

 ### Input Validation

 - **DTO Validation**: class-validator at presentation layer